 Which courses should I apply for?

 You may apply either for the main Biological Sciences degree programme or for one of the specialist degree labels eg, Genetics or Zoology .
-The selection criteria are identical in either case.
+The selection criteria are identical in either case, and there is no advantage in applying for more than one of the courses.
 The design of our courses allows students to delay specialisation until the second year, or to transfer between specialist degree labels as interests develop or change.